The Time Value Of Our Home

 Time is an ally of the buyer and an enemy of the seller

-Plenty of sellers are guilty of underestimating and underappreciating how time on the market can increasingly diminish the price/value of their property if left unchecked.
-Those sellers are under the belief that time is on their side, in that as long as their property is kept on the market for all to see, it’s only a matter of time before the right buyer comes along.
+Plenty of sellers underappreciate and underestimate how time on the market can increasingly diminish the price/value of their property if left unchecked.
+Those sellers are under the belief that time is on their side, in that as long as their property is kept on the market for all to see, then it’s only a matter of time before the ‘right’ moment/buyer/offer/price comes along.
 But in fact, time is an ally of the buyer and an enemy of the seller!

 How does the time value of our home play out once it comes onto the market?

-To understand how this plays out, let’s explore this with the help of the image below.
+To understand how this plays out, let’s explore the scenario with the help of the image below.

 THE TIME VALUE OF OUR HOME ON THE MARKET

-Some of these buyers may see it from their active searches, whilst others may be alerted by the portal (as portals send out alerts to registered buyers whenever a new property on the market fits their search criteria).
-Also, many buyers, as well as the portals themselves, sort the search results by ‘Newest Listed’, making the newest and freshest properties the most visible at the top of the results.
+Some of those buyers may see our newly listed home from their active searches, whilst others may be alerted by the property portal our home is listed on (as portals will send out property alerts to registered buyers whenever a new property on the market fits their search criteria).

-Buyer activity tends to stay at this peak for the first few weeks of a property’s marketing, which I personally call the hot period, before cooling off afterwards.
+Buyer activity generally tends to stay at its peak for the first few weeks of the property’s marketing, which I personally call the hot period, before cooling down afterwards.

 Our job is to harness this spike and peak of buyer activity, as the hot period presents to us our greatest window of opportunity to attract the most buyer interest!

-We can harness this by choosing to position our asking price from the outset in such a way to captivate buyers, in other words, presenting a price that is sufficiently compelling to encourage strong buyer engagement, exciting buyers and stimulating their interest to want to come through our door for a viewing!
+We can harness this by choosing to position our price from the outset in such a way to captivate buyers; in other words, presenting a price that is sufficiently compelling to encourage strong buyer engagement, exciting buyers and stimulating their interest to want to pursue our home, and end up coming through our door for a viewing!
+This is why we should be pricing our home correctly from the outset!

-You may be wondering what is considered to be the correct asking price to harness the spike and peak of buyer activity, to captivate buyers and encourage strong buyer engagement.
+You may be wondering what is considered to be the correct price to harness the spike and peak of buyer activity in order to captivate buyers and encourage strong buyer engagement.

 I have covered the approaches to correct pricing in more detail from the perspectives of saleable pricing, accessible pricing, buyer enquiry pricing, and band pricing, elsewhere in this guide - click the links to jump to those sections.

-After the hot period is over and begins to cool down, buyer activity starts to taper off and fall steadily below the market value.
-From this point, if our home wasn’t sold and remains on the market, then we’re now mostly relying on the constant flow of new buyers entering the market, as a significant portion of buyers during hot period who have already seen our home and rejected it are not likely to come back and give it a second chance, having already moved on and turned their attention elsewhere to (and prioritise) newer and fresher properties on the market (i.e. new competition).
+After the hot period is over and begins to cool down, the buyer activity starts to taper off and fall steadily below the market value of our home, as our home is no longer new and fresh on the market.
+From this point, if our home wasn’t successfully sold and remains on the market, then we are now mostly relying on the constant flow of new buyers entering the market, as a significant portion of the buyers during hot period who have already seen our home and rejected it are not likely to come back and give it a second chance, having already moved on and turned their attention elsewhere to newer and fresher properties on the market (i.e. new competition)!

-If we choose to come onto the market with an overly ambitious asking price from the outset, hoping to attract the type of buyers who are prepared to meet our price - not only are we relying on a small pool of buyers (if any); but more importantly, we will miss out on the buyer activity spike and its peak, since our asking price will be too far above the peak, pricing out a significant portion of our likely buyer pool, i.e. our most likely and promising buyers, that could have been converted into offers down the line!
+If we choose to put our home on the market with an overly ambitious price from the outset, hoping to attract the type of buyers who are prepared to meet the asking price - not only are we relying on a small pool of buyers (who are likely the wrong type of buyers if at all); but more importantly, we will miss out on the buyer activity spike and its peak, since the asking price will be too far above the peak, pricing out a significant portion of our likely buyer pool, i.e. the most likely and promising buyers for our home, that could have been converted into offers down the line!

-In other words, the consequence of our overly ambitious price will be that we miss out on the crucial hot period (where interest for our home will be at its strongest) and therefore, miss out on our greatest window of opportunity to attract the most buyer interest and engagement, and more importantly, our best shot at achieving the best price!
+In other words, the consequence of our overly ambitious price will be that we miss out on the all-important hot period and therefore, miss out on our greatest window of opportunity to attract the most buyer interest and engagement (where such interest and engagement for our home will be at its strongest); and more importantly, our best shot at achieving the best price!

 Thanks to the wealth of property resources and data that are readily and freely available, buyers are informed and savvy to the market and can easily compare and recognise which properties are appropriately priced and which are overpriced.

-Why can’t we just reduce the price later down the line if we receive no interest or offers?
+Reducing the price later down the line if we receive no interest or offers

-Once the hot period cools down and buyer activity begins to taper off, it's mostly too late at that point to reduce the price hoping to still achieve the market value (or close to it).
+Once the hot period cools down and the buyer activity for our home begins to taper off, it's mostly too late at that point, if we had over ambitiously priced our home from the outset, to reduce the price hoping to still achieve the market price (or close to it).
+This is the stage where our home is no longer new and fresh on the market and no longer prioritised by the buyers in general!

-In fact, as soon as buyer activity tapers off, it will steadily fall below the market value and continue to decline the longer our home remains on the market!
+In fact, as soon as the buyer activity tapers off, it will steadily fall below our home’s market value and continue to decline the longer our home remains on the market!

-Our only response would be to reduce our asking price to correlate with the declining buyer activity, essentially chasing the price down to meet the lower buyer activity!
-Even if our overly ambitious pricing had a built-in anticipation of effecting a price reduction or taking a lower offer later down the line, we are most likely to end up taking an offer that’s far less desirable than anticipated to necessitate a sale (assuming we receive an offer at all!).
+Our only response would be to reduce the price to correlate with the buyer activity, essentially chasing the price down to meet the declining buyer activity!
+Even if our overly ambitious price had a built-in anticipation of effecting a price reduction or taking a lower offer later down the line, we are most likely to end up taking an offer that’s considerably lower and less desirable than anticipated to necessitate a sale!
+(Assuming we receive an offer at all!).

 A price reduction can contribute to diminishing buyer confidence, which I discuss further below.